USTC-KnowledgeComputingLab/qmb-public/README.md

 Typically, `qmb` requires a specific descriptor for a particular physical or chemical model to execute.
 We have collected a set of such models [here][models-url].
 Users can clone or download this dataset into a folder named `models` within their current working directory.
-This folder `models` is the default location which `qmb` will search for the necessary model files by default.
+This folder `models` is the default location which `qmb` will search for the necessary model files.

 After cloning or downloading the dataset, users can calculate the ground state of the $N_2$ system by running the command:
 ```